Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

     ],
 },
 ```
+You’re essentially giving this new listener module its own activation protocol-so StarkOS knows how to launch it just like any other suit component.

 Save the file.

+This is the Mark-1’s “ears”-a node waiting patiently for incoming messages, ready to report whatever it hears.

 ### Build and run
 You likely already have the `rclpy` and `std_msgs` packages installed as part of your ROS2 system.
 It's good practice to run `rosdep` in the root of your workspace (`erc_ws`) to check for missing dependencies before building: